-To avoid creating too many 404 error page-not-found pages, I would add 301 redirection to each post I removed, and have them lead to another relevant and related piece of content on my blog.
+To avoid creating too many 404 error page-not-found errors, I added 301 redirection to each post I removed, so that they would point to another relevant and related piece of content on my blog.

-If there wasn’t a related post I could redirect to, often I would just redirect to the blog archive page or my custom sitemap page.
+If there wasn’t a related post I could redirect to, often I would just redirect to the blog archive page, or my Sitemap page.

 5. No-Index, (No-Follow)

-So as you can see by adding categories like this, it makes the whole process of auditing blog content easier, but not necessarily faster.
+So, as you can see, by simply adding categories like this, it makes the whole process of auditing blog content much easier, but not necessarily quicker.

 Step 3.
 Start your content auditing engine

-If you’re going to make and use a URL list like this for your blog’s content auditing, go through each page or post with a fine-tooth comb, and again, take your time.
+If you’re going to make, and use, a URL dump list for your blog’s content auditing, go through each piece of content with a fine-tooth comb, and again, take your time.

 I can’t stress enough on how important it is to take your time with this.
-Yes it’s going to be extremely time consuming and tedious going through each post, it’s not a quick process at all, but again it will all be worth it in the end.
+Yes, it’s going to be extremely time-consuming and tedious going through each individual post, reading line for line.

-On average I was spending around 25 to 30 minutes auditing each post or page.
 Even longer if I had to upgrade some of them with new content, new images, screencaptures, videos, and everything else.

 Tip: Set yourself a daily minimum goal.
-I set myself to audit a minimum of 5 to 6 posts per day, just so that I wouldn’t go insane doing it.
+I set myself to audit a minimum of 4 posts per day, just so that I wouldn’t get board stiff doing it.

-Don’t forget that as you go through each post with a fine-tooth comb, to evaluate some, if not all of the data, I shared with you at the start of this post.
+Don’t forget that as you go through each post with a fine-tooth comb, to evaluate some, if not all of the auditing factors I shared with you at the start of this post.

 Put each post or page in the category you think it should be in, based on the data and information you gathered and analyzed.

-OK so to finish off, I want to share with you some of the tools that I used to help me carry out my blog content audit.
-Here they are:
+To finish off this post, I want to share with you some of the tools that I used to help me carry out my blog content audit successfully.
+Here they are –